As a freelancer, your finances can be irregular and unpredictable.

 Monthly income will fluctuate, invoices won’t always get paid on time and your tax bill will only be confirmed and paid after year-end.
 There are no guaranteed benefits like sick pay and holiday days and it’s up to you to find your own clients and set your own rates.

-Managing these aspects of freelancing is an ongoing process that requires time and organisation.
-But keeping on top of your finances will allow you to make informed decisions about your work, save you time and money, avoid costly mistakes and, importantly, take care of your mental wellbeing by reducing financial worries.
+Managing these aspects of being a freelancer is an ongoing process that requires time and organisation.
+But keeping on top of your finances will allow you to make informed decisions about your work, save you time and money, avoid costly mistakes and – importantly – take care of your mental wellbeing by reducing financial worries.

 A separate business bank account will give you a clear view of your business finances and make tax reporting much simpler.
-Use your business account to receive all freelance income into and pay all eligible business expenses out of.
+Use your business account to receive all freelancer income and pay all eligible business expenses out of.

 2. Track your income and get paid on time

-Tracking your income will help to ensure that you are earning enough to cover your costs and meet your income and savings goals.
+Tracking your income will help to ensure that you are earning enough to cover your costs so you can meet your savings goals.

 3. Keep a record of expenses and receipts

 Get clear on what expenses you can claim as a freelancer.
 Record and categorise all eligible expenses as they occur or keep a physical or digital copy of all receipts.
 Recording expenses as you go ensures that none are forgotten, so you will always have an up-to-date view of your profit.
 You can also estimate your tax bill throughout the year and avoid a painful few days going back over bank statements at year end.